thir13en/java-training/docs/class.md

 ### Abstract Classes
 These are classes that provide a specific implementation, but it cannot be instantiated, it is only thought to be `extended` by other classes that will inherit all it's implementations.

+To re-implement the methods that the Abstract Class contains in their children, you will need to `@Override` the methods in the Child Class.